cihatceliker/TetrisAI-MB/README.md

 # TetrisAI-MB

-TetrisAI using search/heuristics.
-At every step, the algorithm checks every possible way to drop the current piece and chooses best one using four different features described [here](https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/).
+At every step, the algorithm checks for every (rotation, column) pair and scores them using the 4 features and chooses the best pair.
+Using this pair, it drops the current piece to the chosen column with the chosen rotation.

+Scoring is done taking the weighted average of the 4 features.
+The weights are constant.
+Different weights result in different play styles.
+For example, if the weight of holes features is increased, the resulting playstyle favors making long "towers" to avoid creating any hole.

 ### Running the code